Owned and Operated

 Our responsible building principles push us to design, create and operate buildings in a way that minimizes the need for energy, such as using daylight-design features.

-Transportation Our greenhouse gas emissions footprint for shipping (both inbound and outbound) is around 4% of our total emissions footprint.
+Transportation Our greenhouse gas emissions footprint for shipping (both inbound and outbound) is around 10% of our total emissions footprint every year.

 To reduce our transportation footprint, we are increasing the use of drop-shipping (a way of shipping directly from factories to international distribution centers), minimizing the need for inbound air shipments and reducing the need for two-day shipping options for customers.
 We have also opened our East Coast Distribution Center in Pennsylvania, allowing us to reach 95% of the US in three days without using air shipping.